fballiano/docker-magento2/README.md

 ```
 then you can mount them into the nginx-ssl container using the "volumes" instruction in the docker-compose.xml file.
 Same thing goes if you need to use custom nginx configurations (you can mount them into /etc/nginx/conf.d).
 Check the source code of https://github.com/fballiano/docker-nginx-ssl-for-magento2 to better understand where are the configuration stored inside the image/container.

-## Cross platform and performance

-At the moment the apache/php container has been created in order to work with the default Docker Machine, to be able to run on both windows and mac (check the usermod 1000 in the Dockerfile).

-Performarce are not ok on a good hardware but everybody knows about vbox shared folders slowness...

-On mac is surely better to use Dinghy as a replacement for the default Docker Machine but the problem is that I would have need to generate the apache/php image with "usermod 501" making it not compatible with the default Docker Machine and thus windows devs.

-What's the better choice?
-Please share your ideas with me.

 ## Scaling apache containers
 If you need more horsepower you can
 ```